-Skimmers are devices that can be attached to ATMs, gas pumps, and any other external payment terminal.
-They come in all shapes, sizes and varying degrees of complexity.
+Credit card skimmers are devices that criminals attach to ATMs, gas pumps, and any other payment terminals to steal your card's information.
+Skimmers come in all shapes, sizes and varying degrees of complexity.

 - Other criminals install hidden cameras to capture your PIN or zip code, and then slip away with your money without even needing your wallet.

-- Some thieves install fake keypads, replacing replaced the need for cameras.
+- Some thieves install fake keypads, replacing the need for cameras.

-- Finally, Bluetooth and cell phone technology can be used to retrieve information from skimming devices — meaning criminals don't even need to be at the scene of the crime when it happens.
+- Sometimes, Bluetooth and cell phone technology can be used to retrieve information from skimming devices — meaning criminals don't even need to be at the scene of the crime when it happens.